CNC

 - Reasons to format CNC programs

-- Types of program format (program start-up, tool ending, tool start-up, and
+- Types of program format (program start-up, tool ending, tool start-up,

 program ending)